-TASKS STATUS TASKS New "Planned Community" Development Plans Ongoing 1.
-Uptown Newport - Approved February 2013, the Uptown Newport Planned Community (PC) was created (formally a part of the Koll Center Planned Community) to specifically serve as a zoning document for the construction of up to 1,244 residential units, 11,500 square feet of retail commercial, and 2.05 acres of park space.
+Programs STATUS 4.1 PROGRAMS New "Planned Community" Development Plans Ongoing 1.
+Uptown Newport - Approved in February 2013, the Uptown Newport Planned Community (PC) was created (formally a part of the Koll Center Planned Community) to specifically serve as a zoning document for the construction of up to 1,244 residential units, 11,500 square feet of retail commercial, and 2.05 acres of park space.
 The Uptown Newport PC requires densities between 30 du/acre and 50 du/acre, consistent with the densities of the General Plan, and allows additional density opportunities with a density bonus.
-The construction of the first phase is underway with the building permits for the construction of 455 apartment units including 91 affordable units were issued in May 2017.
-Koll Center Newport - Development of 260 for-sale condominium units.
-The application is currently under review by the City.
-Back Bay Landing - A proposed integrated, mixed-use waterfront village on an approximately 7-acre portion of a 31.5-acre parcel located adjacent to the Upper Newport Bay in the City of Newport Beach.
+The construction of the first phase is underway for the construction of 462 apartment units including 91 affordable units with anticipated completion in April 2019.
+2. Koll Center Newport -.
+The application for the development of 260 for-sale condominium units is currently under review by the City.
+A Planning Commission study session was conducted late January 2019.
+A public hearing is anticipated to happen before June 2019.
+3. Back Bay Landing - A proposed integrated, mixed-use waterfront village on an approximately 7-acre portion of a 31.5-acre parcel located adjacent to the Upper Newport Bay in the City of Newport Beach.
 The proposed project involves land use amendments to provide the legislative framework for future development of the site, including a Planned Community Development Plan (PCDP) that provides the zoning regulations for the site.
 The requested approvals would provide for recreational and marine commercial retail, marine office, marine services, enclosed dry stack boat storage, and limited mixed-use structures with residential uses above the ground floor.
 The PCDP was adopted by the City Council on April 26, 2016.
-The project applicant anticipates submitting applications for Site Development Review and Coastal Development Permit for the actual development in late 2018.
-New "Planned Community"
+Due to negotiations with the Orange County Sanitation District and design implications associated with the reconstruction of an adjacent pump facility, the project has been delayed.
+The project applicant anticipates submitting applications for Site Development Review and a Coastal Development Permit for the actual development in late 2019.

-TASKS STATUS 5.1 Review and Revise Coastal Land Use Plan for Complete & Ongoing Consistency with the General Plan The Coastal Land Use Plan (CLUP) was amended to be consistent with the 2006 General Plan in 2009.
-When the City approves an amendment of the General Plan that affects property in the coastal zone, the City prepares necessary amendments of the CLUP.
+PROGRAMS STATUS 5.1 Review and Revise Coastal Land Use Plan for Complete and Ongoing Consistency with the General Plan The Coastal Land Use Plan (CLUP) was amended to be consistent with the 2006 General Plan in 2009.
+When the City approves an amendment of the General Plan that affects property in the Coastal Zone, the City prepares necessary amendments to the CLUP.
 The General Plan amendment is held in abeyance until the corresponding CLUP amendment is certified by the California Coastal Commission and accepted by the City Council.
-6.1 Review the Subdivision Ordinance for Consistency with the General Plan Complete The Subdivision Code was undeted in 2000 and 2010 to implement the Coneral Plan Policy 7.1 Review Building and Construction Code for The Subdivision Code was updated in 2009 and 2010 to implement the General Plan Policy.
-Ongoing Consistency with General Plan The Building Code is updated to be consistent with the California Building Code and the General Plan.
-The 2017 California Building Code was adopted by the City in late 2017, and was effective starting January 2018, as required by State Law.
+6.1 Review the Subdivision Ordinance for Consistency with the General Plan Complete The Subdivision Code was updated in 2009 and 2010 to implement the General Plan Policy.
+7.1 Review Building and Construction Code for Consistency with General Plan Ongoing The Building Code is updated to be consistent with the California Building Code and the General Plan.
+The 2016 California Building Code was adopted by the City in late 2016, and was effective starting January 2017, as required by State Law.
 7.2 Revise Fair Share Traffic Contribution Ordinance Pending The completion of updating the Fair Share Traffic fee has been put on hold until direction is determined regarding various iterations proposed by the General Plan/LCP Implementation Committee, project consultants and interested parties such as the Building Industry Association of Orange County.
-7.3 Review and Update Transportation Demand Complete Ordinance The Transportation Demand Management Ordinance was reviewed and updated as a part of the comprehensive Zoning Code Update in 2010.
+7.3 Review and Update Transportation Demand Ordinance Complete The Transportation Demand Management Ordinance was reviewed and updated as a part of the comprehensive Zoning Code Update in 2010.
 It is provided as Section 20.44 in the Zoning Code.